HearthSim/proto-extractor/README.md

 > Defaults to False.

-### Resolve circular dependancies
+### Resolve circular dependencies

-The option `--resolve-circular-dependancies` will run a processor object that detects and solves circular dependancies for you.
-Both circular dependancies between types and namespaces are detected.
+The option `--resolve-circular-dependencies` will run a processor object that detects and solves circular dependencies for you.
+Both circular dependencies between types and namespaces are detected.

 > Defaults to False.